fboehm/qtl2pleio/README.md

 ## Technical support

 For technical support, please open a Github issue.
-If you’re just getting started with `qtl2pleio`, please examine the vignettes.
-You can also email <frederick.boehm@gmail.com> for assistance.
+If you’re just getting started with `qtl2pleio`, please examine the [vignettes](https://fboehm.us/software/qtl2pleio) on the [package’s web site](https://fboehm.us/software/qtl2pleio).
+You can also email
+<frederick.boehm@gmail.com> for assistance.

 ## Goals